Remake: Television

-Remakes occur less often on television than in film, because television mostly favours the concept of "reviving" a series instead.
-But some remakes have happened from time to time, especially in the early 21st century.
+Remakes occur less often on television than in film, because television mostly favours the concept of "reviving" a series instead, but some remakes have happened from time to time, especially in the early 21st century.
 Examples include Battlestar Galactica (2003), He-Man and the Masters of the Universe (2002), Nikita (2010), V (2009), Hawaii Five-0 (2010), and Charlie's Angels (2011).

 One area where television remakes are particularly common is remaking British shows for the American market or, less frequently, American shows for the British market.
 For example, Three's Company is an American remake of the British Man About the House: not only was the original show re-created (with very few characters or situation changes initially), but both series had spin-offs based on the Ropers (in the United Kingdom, George and Mildred, in the United States, The Ropers), and both series were eventually re-tooled into series based on the male lead (in the United Kingdom, Robin's Nest, in the United States, Three's a Crowd).
 The British sitcom Till Death Us Do Part inspired the American All in the Family, while All in the Family's spin-off Maude was remade in the United Kingdom as Nobody's Perfect.

 Another example is the long-running American sitcom The Office (2005–2013), which was a remake of the 2001 BBC sitcom of the same name.
-The American version's pilot episode followed its British counterpart "nearly verbatim", though later episodes had their own unique plot.
+The American version's pilot episode followed its British counterpart "nearly verbatim", though later episodes had their own unique plot after the pilot was received poorly by critics and audiences.
 The American television show The Killing is an investigative crime drama based on the Danish series Forbrydelsen.

 Video games

 In some cases, only models and environments are remade, while retaining the game's original code.
 Remakes are produced for the purpose of modernizing a game for newer hardware and new audiences.
 Typically, a remake of such game software shares its title, fundamental gameplay concepts, and core story elements with the original.
 With the advent of such notable video game remakes such as Resident Evil 2 in 2019 (followed by Resident Evil 3 in 2020) and Final Fantasy VII Remake in 2020, these strict notions are being called into question and brought into a broader perspective.
 This can even be seen as early as 2004 with the release of Metal Gear Solid: The Twin Snakes as that title features newer gameplay additions and voice acting.

 Remakes are often made by the original developer or copyright holder, although some are made by the fan community.
-If created by the community, video game remakes are sometimes also called fan games and can be seen as part of the retrogaming phenomenon.
+If created by the community, video game remakes are sometimes also called fan games and can be seen as part of the retro gaming phenomenon.